-The apartment they shared on the outskirts of London with 8 other antipodeans was small and dirty – perfect for their entry into London.
+The apartment they shared on the outskirts of London with 8 other antipodeans was small and dirty – perfect for their entry into the world’s finest city.

-The year went by too quickly, as party after party, and weekends in Europe, filled with drunken nights and the odd snort of coke in some filthy toilet late into the night and girls came and went.
-None of them memorable.
-The day of the visa ending finally approached and Henry decided he didn’t want to leave.
+The year went by too quickly, as party after party, and weekends in Europe, filled with drunken nights and the odd snort of coke in some filthy toilet came and went.
+Most of them not memorable.
+The day of the visa ending finally approached and Henry realised he didn’t want to leave.

 “Stay!
 I’m sure your company will sponsor you!”